Home > Motherboard > Motherboard Buyer's Guide

 The Ryzen 9 9950X and 9950X3D are powerful CPUs, and to get the most out of them, you’ll need a motherboard that can handle it.
 For that, we recommend the ASUS ROG Strix X870E-E Gaming WiFi.
 It had excellent performance when we tested it for our ASUS ROG Strix X870E-E review.

-Besides that, it has a maximum memory speed of 8000+ MT/s (OC) and a max capacity of 192GB DDR5 RAM.
+Additionally, it features a maximum memory speed of 8000+ MT/s (OC) and a maximum capacity of 192GB of DDR5 RAM.
 For normal use and gaming, this is overkill, but it is a good option for workstation-level workloads.
 To support high-level overclocking, it has an 18+2+2 up to 110A per stage power delivery design.
 This means that the power gets filtered and stabilized through various stages before reaching the CPU, which is great as it gives you more overhead for overclocking.

 Performance